CGCL-codes/MorphStreamR/README.md

 # MorphStreamDR

-- "R" stands for fast durability and recovery
+- "R" stands for fast durability and recovery (R)
 - "D" stands for distributed (D) transactional stream processing engine

 This project aims at